- Drink and Drug Driving Offences

 Intensive Correction Order (ICO)

-An ICO is a type of imprisonment or custodial sentence yo to two courts that the court decides can be served in the community.
-The ICO is the most serious of court orders that an offender can serve in the community and are not available for a number of offences involving Violence, breaches of public safety and child related matters.
-The court can add conditions to an ICO such as home detention, electronic monitoring, curfews, community service work, alcohol/drug restrictions, place restrictions, association orders and/or whatever the court see fits.
-An ICO is monitored and supervised by Probation and Parole NSW and any breaches of the order are referred to the NSW State ParolAuthority (SPA) and not the courts.
-Often the offender is required to then serve the remainder of their sentence in custody as a result of a serious breach.
+An ICO is a type of imprisonment or custodial sentence that can be served in the community under strict conditions and supervision.
+The ICO is the most serious court order that can be served on an offender in the community and is not available for a number of offences involving Violence, breaches of public safety, and child-related matters.
+The court can impose conditions on an ICO, such as home detention, electronic monitoring, curfews, community service, alcohol/drug restrictions, place restrictions, association orders, and/or whatever the court deems appropriate.
+An ICO is monitored and supervised by Probation and Parole NSW, and any breaches of the order are referred to the NSW State Parole Authority (SPA) and not the courts.
+Often, the offender is required to then serve the remainder of their sentence in custody as a result of a serious breach.

 What are my options?
 What is a conviction?